-“Yes, of course” He said, his hand stroking hers as he passed over the package and she made a mental note to buy them online in future and to always have them spare.
+“Yes, of course” He said, his hand stroking hers as he passed over the package and she made a mental note to buy them online in future and to always have some spare.

-Ted was the agency driver.
-Ted’s job was to pick her up and take her to the client’s hotel.
-As her security and her ride Ted was essential and as such, he took a third of her earnings.
+As the agency driver, Ted’s job was to pick her up and take her to the client’s hotel.
+As her security and her ride Ted was essential and he took a third of her earnings.
 Alexa also took a third and Sarah was left with a third.
 Her expenses usually amounted to the cost of underwear, stockings, condoms, and wet wipes.

 Sarah ran the bath and signed in online to Ground Rush to collect the resources which had accumulated over the day.
 She added a few friends to the brotherhood’s chat room and explained that she wasn’t going to be around that evening.
 Her explanation of a night shift was accepted without question.
 She felt a little guilt at not chatting.

 Her online persona in gaming had helped her mourn the loss of her parents.
-It was one of the things she did which did not remind her of them at all.
+It was one of the things she did that did not remind her of them.
 A social element that she needed.
 Gamers like to chat.
 Sarah had passed on the favour too.
 She’d sat there listening to strangers sitting on the other side of the world talking about their woes.
 She’d found common ground across the miles and helped as much as she’d been helped.

 She set up the game board for the day’s battles, placed the members of the brotherhood on the battle grid, saved her warriors and logged off.
 Doing this early meant that the rest of the brotherhood had time to get their squads ready for tomorrow’s battle.